danielbodnar/awesome-stars/README.md

 ## nextjs

+- [alertbox/devcontainers-try-bun](https://github.com/alertbox/devcontainers-try-bun) - Bun, all-in-one JS runtime and its prerequisites starter project template for use with VS Code Remote - Containers and GitHub Codespaces, ideal for Windows
+- [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
+- [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
+- [MarsX-dev/floatui](https://github.com/MarsX-dev/floatui) - Beautiful and responsive UI components and templates for React and Vue (soon) with Tailwind CSS.
+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is the open source background jobs framework for TypeScript.
+With features like API integrations, webhooks, scheduling and delays.
 - [connectrpc/connect-es](https://github.com/connectrpc/connect-es) - The TypeScript implementation of Connect: Protobuf RPC that works.
 - [ts-rest/ts-rest](https://github.com/ts-rest/ts-rest) - RPC-like client, contract, and server implementation for a pure REST API
 - [ajnart/homarr](https://github.com/ajnart/homarr) - Customizable browser's home page to interact with your homeserver's Docker containers (e.g. Sonarr/Radarr)